-Recent amendments greatly extend the application of the thin capitalization rules by the expansion of the back-to-back loan rules.
+Supporting back-to-back loan provisions greatly extend the application of the thin capitalization rules.
 In very general terms, these back-to-back loan rules provide that where a non-resident who deals not at arm's length with a Canadian borrower provides property in support of a loan made by a third party to a Canadian borrower that is a corporation or trust, the loan may be, in some circumstances, considered to be made by the non-resident to the Canadian borrower for purposes of the thin capitalization rules.
 In addition, interest paid by the Canadian borrower to the lender may instead be deemed to be paid to such non-resident for purposes of the withholding tax rules in Part XIII of the ITA.
 The rules may apply to cross-collateralized loans and cash pooling arrangements.

-Due to recent amendments, the thin capitalization rules also apply to trusts resident in Canada, non-resident trusts and corporations that carry on business in Canada as a branch, and partnerships in which the aforementioned entities are members.
+The thin capitalization rules also apply to trusts resident in Canada, non-resident trusts and corporations that carry on business in Canada as a branch, and partnerships in which the aforementioned entities are members.